biker-rat/July-14-sway-labwc-desktops-for-slackware64current-update/README.md

 # July-14-sway-labwc-desktops-for-slackware64current-update
 slackware64  current has labwc in it.
-The additions is pretty trivial to make additions to use it  a stand alone desktop, and also sway
+It is is pretty trivial to make additions to use it  a stand alone desktop, and also sway

 wlroots scdoc labwc seatd are now all part of slackware current.
 Howver, labwc is not superuseful as a standalone desktop in current at this time as: out of the box,using the included labwc startup command "labwc",  there is no panel to minimize apps to, no wallpaper setter, no sound suport on startup , no automount on start up.